ochoaangel/superheroManagement/README.md

 2. Installation
 3. Usage
 4. Features
+5. Uppercase Input Directive
-5. Contributing
+6. Contributing
-6. License
+7. License
-7. Authors and Acknowledgments
+8. Authors and Acknowledgments
-8. Contact
+9. Contact
-9. Project Status
+10. Project Status
-10. Additional Resources
+11. Additional Resources
-11. Images
+12. Images

 ## Description
 Superhero Management is an Angular-based application designed to help users manage a list of superheroes.
 Users can add, edit, delete, and search for superheroes, as well as view detailed information about each hero.